yvt/openspades/README.md

 ### cg_tracersFirstPerson
 Default: 0

 Remove the bright yellow tracers that are shot by you, the player.
-Other tracers won't be affected.
+Other players' tracers won't be affected.

 ### cg_skipDeadPlayersWhenDead
 Default: 0

-Spectate where a player died, which can be great for callouts.
+Spectate where a player died, which can be great for callouts. ***Highly recommended not to turn this off.***

 ### cg_stats
 Default: 1